History & Overview

 FRM and FRMA resources are similarly utilized to rescue and prevent the suffering and exploitation of vulnerable communities by assisting to rebuild lives after facing religious persecution, violence, ethnic cleansing, rape, abduction, torture, and humanitarian crises caused by civil war.
 FRM and FRMA serves the afflicted, the starving, those enslaved by human traffickers, the ill or dying by bringing aid for their physical needs, but most importantly, fulfilling their spiritual needs.

-Including all field posts, FRM and FRMA currently operates in more than eleven countries around the world.
-Field posts are managed and staffed by a small number of expatriate missionaries and/or pastors, and a larg
+Including all field posts, FRM and FRMA currently operates in twenty-eight countries around the world.
+Field posts are managed and staffed by a small number of expatriate missionaries and/or pastors, and a large